Auto-invoicing for trade service shops. One-touch field ticket to QuickBooks invoice.

 Not for the pilot.
 The mechanism centers on the office admin entering the paper ticket once.
 A phone app for techs is a later tool for shops that want to drop the paper-ticket step entirely; most shops fix the office loop first.

-Your monthly is flat.
-Small refinements to a running tool are included.
-Adding the commission ledger or payment capture is a new tool, and we tell you about it openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Your monthly is flat, and small refinements to the running invoicing tool are included.
+The automated tech commission ledger, the part QuickBooks can't do, is a new tool, and so is payment capture on the emailed invoice.
+We quote each one openly before we build it.
+Most shops stay on their starting tier, and that's fine with us.

 See more consumer services (commercial) builds.